+On the first hour of his day.
 My morning starts in one of two ways.
 One, I run five miles on the west side of Manhattan along the Hudson with a friend or with my music, then have a Gatorade in the shower while practicing for karaoke.
 Two, I get straight into the shower with my iPhone and check the five most pressing things off my list for the morning from there!
 I get dressed, give my girlfriend a kiss (she’s usually still snoozing), and walk up past the World Trade Center to Edward’s Cafe in Tribeca where I’ll have breakfast and start tackling emails or creative projects.

 On his life’s motto.
-“Aut viam inveniam aut faciam.
+“Aut viam inveniam aut faciam.”
 I shall either find a way or make one.
 Erroneously attributed to the Carthaginian general Hannibal with reference to his Alpine traverse with elephant cavalry.

+On his fitness regimen.
 Honestly, I struggle to find balance.
 When I was on the national team, I struggled to stay on weight.
 I often ate one real meal per day and could spend five or six hours per day on the bike or rowing machine.
 Now I go through stretches where I’m only working out once a week, and it doesn’t feel good.

-All-nighters.
+On all-nighters.
 I used to pull an all-nighter once a week.
 It’s something I’ve done since college, all through graduate school (religiously in grad school).
 No more.
 Why?
 They’re just not healthy, and they make one’s days a fog.

+On his evolving sleep routine.
 It's still not ideal.
 I usually get around six hours per night.
 I’m getting better about just making myself go to bed if I’m tired and worrying less about staying out, working into the night, etc. I usually have one day a week where I get eight, and one day a week when I get four.
 But I’m trending in the right direction and having more productive days as a result.

 — Jack Carlson, Founder & Creative Director at Rowing Blazers